keithstric/express-auth-boilerplate/README.md

 ## The React client

 Documentation for the client is in `client/README.md`.
-The client server runs on `http://localhost:3000`.
+The client dev server runs on `http://localhost:3000`.
 Pertinent requests are proxied to the express server (`http://localhost:3001`).
 To start the client:

 * Open a terminal
 * `cd client/`
 * run `npm start` - this will compile the client code and open a browser tab

+If you wish to surface the client app in your docker container and will not be changing the client app:

+* Open a terminal
+* `cd ./client/`
+* run `npm run build` - This will compile the client code and place it in `./client/build/` which will then be available within the docker container.

 ## Considerations for Domino Authentication